dpwiese/personal-website/content/posts/documentation.md

 ## Bash Script

 With the Pandoc options above (using filters, including a bibliography, specifying CSL file, and applying a template) the command to run Pandoc was becoming quite long.
-As was well described in the blog post <a href="https://learnbyexample.github.io/tutorial/ebook-generation/customizing-pandoc/" target="_blank">Customizing pandoc to generate beautiful pdfs from markdown</a> using a simple script to call Pandoc was an obvious solution.
+As was well described in the blog post [Customizing pandoc to generate beautiful pdfs from markdown](https://learnbyexample.github.io/tutorial/ebook-generation/customizing-pandoc/) using a simple script to call Pandoc was an obvious solution.
 Calling Pandoc to convert a markdown to PDF required the following command:

 ```bash {linenos=false}&nbsp;